skip to main content skip to search skip to footer skip to accessibility statement

 Southampton’s risk factors

-National figures suggest 1 in 11 adults aged 16 to 59 have taken a drug in the past year.
-Southampton has some particular characteristics which suggest drug use is more likely to be higher in the city than the England average.
-More information is available from the Office for National Statistics (ONS) on drug use.
+In 2022/23, England figures suggest 1 in 10 adults (9.5%) aged 16 to 59 have taken a drug in the past year.
+Particular characteristics of Southampton suggest that this could have the potential to be higher in the city.
+More information is available from the Office for National Statistics.

 • Southampton is a port city: